harmony-one/horizon/docs/TASKS.md

 - [x] Update deploys to use proxies
 - [x] Remove hardcoded deploy variables (use `config.js` instead)
 - [x] Remove deploy tasks from lib and place under deploy
+- [x] Clean up lib (move deploys to deploy and tests to test and remove upgrade)